top of page

 Between Homes, 2021, 360 Degree Digital Artwork by Ryan Heath, Hannah Evans, Michael Goodall, Tom Morley and David Salisbury.

-Express Yourself, Guardian Workshop Series, Artcore, May/June 2021
+Guardian Workshop Series, Artcore, May/June 2021

 Augmented Reality and Conservation Awareness, Nottingham Festival of Science and Curiosity, Feb 2021